allenjhan/weightlifter/README.md

-# weightlifter
-OpenGL animator tool for a weightlifter (wireframe)
+# OpenGL animator tool for a weightlifter (wireframe)

 ## Program Features
 - [x] must be able to select pick any object (any part of the robot or the sport object);